Qiao Renliang

 Qiao Renliang (喬任梁 (乔任梁); October 15, 1987 – September 16, 2016), also known as Kimi Qiao, was a Chinese singer and actor.
-He took part in the second season of My Hero (加油好男儿) and finished the competition as the runner-up for that season in 2007, and released his first EP in 2008.
-On September 16, 2016, Qiao was found dead in his Shanghai apartment, after investigation, the police and his company confirmed that the case was a suicide because of depression.
-He was 28 years old that year.
+He took part in the second season of talent show My Hero (加油好男儿) and finished as the runner-up in 2007.
+He released his first EP in 2008 before shifting his career to acting.

 Life

 Qiao Renliang was born as the only son to a modest family in Shanghai on October 15, 1987.
 He graduated from Shanghai Dianji University (上海电机学院).
 Before the commencement of his singing career, Qiao was a track and field athlete who specialised in high jump events.
 He was a classmate of 110-meter hurdler Liu Xiang in primary school.
 Qiao won the National High Jump Competition in 2003.

 Qiao's English nickname, Kimi, originates from his admiration of Finnish Formula 1 driver Kimi Räikkönen.

 In 2005, Qiao participated in the "Golden Star" competition (金鹰之星) and became the winner of the "New Voice" segment.
 He also took part in the second season of My Hero and finished as runner-up in the 2007 competition.

 In 2008, he released his first EP Start today (今天开始) which ranked top ten on the China Album Sales Chart.
 He was also chosen to sing the theme song of Windows 7 in the Asia-Pacific Region.
 Qiao also starred in numerous movies and television series.